Skip to content

 “Gut health is important for a variety of reasons,” explains Lauren Manaker, MS, RDN.
 “Approximately 70% of our immune system is in our gut, so having a healthy gut microbiota can help our body maintain its immune health.”

 So, what does optimal gut health look like?
-Regularity might be one indicator, says Manaker.
+One indicator can be, well, your poop, says Manaker.

 “If a person has a healthy gut, they are typically having regular bowel movements,” she says.
 “They are not experiencing symptoms like bloating or excessive gas.”